Masimo

-Masimo Corporation is a global medical technology company that develops, manufactures, and markets a variety of noninvasive patient monitoring technologies, hospital automation solutions, home monitoring devices, ventilation solutions, and consumer products.
-Masimo is based in Irvine, California.
-The company's core measurement technologies are pulse oximetry, alongside advanced Pulse CO-Oximetry measurements, brain function monitoring, regional oximetry, acoustic respiration rate monitoring, capnography, nasal high-flow respiratory support therapy, patient position and activity tracking, and neuromodulation technology for the reduction of symptoms associated with opioid withdrawal.
+Masimo Corporation is an American health technology and consumer electronics company based in Irvine, California.
+The company manufactures patient monitoring devices and technologies, including non-invasive sensors using optical technology, patient management, and telehealth platforms.
+In 2022, the company expanded into home audio by acquiring Sound United, and began to manufacture health-oriented wearable devices.

+History

 Masimo was founded in 1989 by electrical engineer Joe Kiani, who was later joined by fellow engineer Mohamed Diab.

-Masimo went public in 2007 and is currently traded on the Nasdaq stock exchange under the symbol MASI.
+Masimo went public in 2007 and is traded on the Nasdaq stock exchange under the symbol MASI.
 In 2011, Forbes named Masimo to its list of top 20 public companies under a billion dollars in revenue.

-In March 2020, to support efforts to combat COVID-19, Masimo announced a number of noninvasive monitoring and single-patient-use solutions to help care teams manage the surge in patients, including Masimo SafetyNet.

 In 2022, Masimo acquired Sound United, which owns premium audio brands such as Bowers & Wilkins, Denon, Marantz, Definitive Technology, Polk Audio, Classé and Boston Acoustics.
+The company stated that the acquisition gave it access to more retail channels and product engineers, and that it planned to leverage Denon's HEOS network-connected speakers as smart home hubs for aggregating health data from its services and devices.

+In October 2023, the United States International Trade Commission (ITC) ruled that Apple Inc. had infringed upon patents for light-based pulse oximetry owned by Masimo in its Apple Watch product line.
+Masimo accused Apple of poaching engineers from the company after it declined offers to partner with or be acquired by Apple.
+Apple denied these claims, stating that it had discussed partnerships with several vendors, and declined to work with Masimo because it was not in the consumer market.

+In September 2024, founder and CEO Joe Kiani resigned as CEO following results of a proxy battle.

+On May 7, 2025, Masimo announced that it would sell its consumer audio division to Harman International, a division of Samsung Electronics, for $350 million.

 Technology

-Signal Extraction Technology (SET) pulse oximetry
+Signal extraction technology (SET) pulse oximetry

 Pulse oximetry uses two light emitting diodes (LEDs), one red and one infrared, to measure the absorption of light and translates that into the percentage of hemoglobin molecules that are bound to oxygen, which is called arterial oxygen saturation (SpO2).
 Conventional pulse oximetry assumes that arterial blood is the only blood moving (pulsating) in the measurement site.
 However, during patient motion, the venous blood also moves, which can cause conventional pulse oximetry to under-read SpO2 levels because it cannot distinguish between the arterial and venous blood.

 SET identifies the venous blood signal (which has a lower oxygen saturation level than arterial blood), isolates it, and uses adaptive filters to extract the arterial signal in order to report accurate SpO2 and pulse rate.
 In addition, SET pulse oximetry provides perfusion index (PI) and pleth variability index (PVI).
 Multiple studies have shown that compared to non-SET pulse oximeters, SET increases the ability to detect life-threatening events and reduces false alarms.
 Additional studies have also shown the impact of SET on patient outcomes, such as helping clinicians: